Voting Rights Act

 Where one type of gerrymandering ends and the other begins is subjective.
 This has led to many legal disputes, with courts interpreting Section 2 differently.

-For instance, some rulings have rejected redistricting that forms “majority-minority” districts.
+For instance, some district court rulings have rejected redistricting that forms “majority-minority” districts.
 They argue these districts promote segregation, not true representation.
 Others see these districts as vital for minority representation.

 Beyond gerrymandering, voter suppression claims are also key.
 These focus on practices like strict voter ID laws or limited early voting.
 Critics say these disproportionately harm minorities, violating Section 2.